 - Mailing a copy to the last known address of the tenant.

-After you serve your tenant with this copy, the next step will be to attending the court hearing.
+According to the Missouri eviction process, after you serve your tenant with this copy, the next step will be to attending the court hearing.
 The reason for eviction will determine when the hearing is held.
 For non-payment of rent, the hearing typically takes place 21 days after the parties are summoned to court.
 For illegal activities, the hearing will usually take place within 15 business days.

 - The eviction is based on discrimination.
 Missouri Human Rights Act and the Federal Fair Housing Act makes discrimination based on gender, religion, race, national origin, disability, and familial status illegal.